odinsubject09/videoApp/Readme.md

 This is a full-featured backend project for a video hosting platform (like YouTube), built using modern backend technologies and architecture.
 It handles everything from user authentication to video upload, likes/dislikes, comments/replies, subscriptions, and more.

-Designed with production-level practices in mind, this project is ideal for learning and scaling real-world applications.
+Designed with production-level practices in mind

 🚀 Features
 🔐 Authentication & Authorization